 - What penalties can occur from not meeting Single Touch Payroll compliance?

 And there could be more depending on your circumstances.
 All businesses will need to be ready with an STP-compliant solution, and it's never to early to start planning.

 Having a solution designed to handle STP is the first step.
 Sybiz is working with the Australian Tax Office and the Australian Business Software Industry Association to make sure our users are Single Touch Payroll ready as soon as possible.

-You can download our STP preparation checklist and sign up for the Single Touch Payroll webinar to learn more about what STP will mean for your business and how you can prepare.
+You can download our STP preparation checklist and watch the Single Touch Payroll webinar to learn more about what STP will mean for your business and how you can prepare.

-If your business is in need of a comprehensive payroll and HRM solution, ask us about how Sybiz Visipay can get you ready.
+If your business is in need of a comprehensive payroll and HRM solution, see how Sybiz Visipay can get you ready.